sai-chervi/UnitTestingInCSharp/README.md

 4. Static method in a non-static class
 5. Method that references a Singleton

-Also it explains how to retrieve value of
+Also it explains how to retrieve value of below variables in an unit test.
 1. Private instance variables
 2. Private static variables